nico1510/karstel/README.md

 | hideAfterSelect | determines whether the calendar should be closed after the user has selected a date | `true` |

 ## Usage example
+For an example of how to use the calendar in a html page see [usage-example.html](https://github.com/nico1510/karstel/blob/master/usage-example.html).
+If you are using [RequireJS](http://requirejs.org/) you can also require the calendar as an AMD module.
+The following code snippet creates a new calendar with some optional settings.
+Note that only the `trigger` property is required.

 ```javascript
  var options = {
      trigger: $('#myButtonId'),